Blog

 10. Professional Ergonomic Assessment: Consider consulting with an ergonomics professional for a personalized assessment of your workspace and chair setup.
 They can provide specific recommendations based on your body mechanics, work habits, and any existing health concerns.

 11. Balance Between Support and Freedom: Find the right balance between support and freedom of movement.
 Your chair should provide adequate support for proper posture while allowing you to move comfortably and adjust your position throughout the day.
+This balance becomes especially important during pregnancy, when posture needs often change.
+Knowing how to sit in an office chair during pregnancy. can help reduce lower back pressure, support your spine, and improve overall comfort during long hours at a desk.

 As a guide, here’s how you should organize your ideal or standard desk for maximum ergonomics: